Restaurant in Courlans, France

 Is Michel Béjeannin - Auberge de Chavannes good for a special occasion?

 Yes, with the right expectations.
-The Michelin Plate recognition in both 2024 and 2025 confirms consistent kitchen quality, and an auberge setting in the Jura countryside reads as occasion dining without the formality of a starred city restaurant.
+The Michelin Plate recognition in both 2024 and 2025 confirms consistent kitchen quality, an auberge setting in the Jura countryside reads as occasion dining without the formality of a starred city restaurant.
 It suits couples or small groups celebrating something meaningful who want substance over spectacle.
 If you need a grand room or a long wine list to mark the occasion, a larger city venue would serve better.

 What should I wear to Michel Béjeannin - Auberge de Chavannes?